 Income other than personal services income

-There may be cases involving corporate, trust or partnership arrangements that involve the alienation of income other than personal services income (e.g. rental income).
+There may be cases involving corporate, trust or partnership arrangements that involve the alienation of income other than personal services income (for example, rental income).
 In these cases the Registrar will examine the structure of the company, trust or partnership.
 The Registrar may take into account any relevant taxation ruling or guideline that has been issued by the ATO, but may make a different decision on how the facts are applied to child support.

-The Registrar will consider whether the arrangement alienates income that should properly have been included in the parent's ATI (known before 1 July 2008 as the child support income amount) (in respect of companies refer to Stein and Stein (1986) FLC 91-799, in respect of trusts refer to Harris and Harris (1999) FamCA 1228 and also Ashton and Ashton (1986) FLC 91-777; in respect of partnerships refer to Dwyer v McGuire (1993) FLC 92-420).
-The Registrar may conclude that a company or trust is the alter ego of the parent; or that a company or trust is a sham for the purposes of the CSA Act or that a partnership is ineffective.
+The Registrar will consider whether the arrangement alienates income that should properly have been included in the parent's ATI (known before 1 July 2008 as the child support income amount) (in respect of companies refer to Stein and Stein (1986) FLC 91-799, in respect of trusts refer to Harris and Harris (1999) FamCA 1228 and also Ashton and Ashton (1986) FLC 91-777, in respect of partnerships refer to Dwyer v McGuire (1993) FLC 92-420).
+The Registrar may conclude that a company or trust is the alter ego of the parent, or that a company or trust is a sham for the purposes of the CSA Act or that a partnership is ineffective.

 In relation to a company structure, the Registrar can consider the following factors: